ChilliCream/graphql-workshop/docs/4-schema-design.md

 }
 ```

 But with plural versions, we can specify a variable of ids and pass that into a query without modifying the query text itself.
-By doing that, we can use static queries on our client and also let the query engine of the server optimize this static query for execution.
+By doing that, we can use static queries on our client and also let the query engine of the GraphQL server optimize this static query for execution.
 Further, we can write a resolver that is optimized to fetch data in one go.
 Offering plural fields allows for more flexibility and better performance.

-The second aspect here is also to be more specific about our fields.
+The second aspect here is to be more specific about our fields.
 The name `speaker` is quite unspecific, and we are already starting to get a problem with this once we introduce a plural version of it called `speakers` since we already have a field `speakers` that is the list of speakers.
 A good choice in `GraphQL` would be to name the fields `speakerById` and the second one, `speakersById`.

-In this section, we will optimize our `Query` type by bringing in more query and restructuring them to offer plural fields.
+In this section, we will optimize our `Query` type by bringing in more fields to query our API.
+Also we will restructure our query type to offer plural versions of our fields that fetch by id.

 1. Head over to your `SpeakerQueries` class and update the `speaker` field to be named `speakerById`.